In This Article

 - Preheat oven to 350F, with rack in center.

-- Using a food processor (or heavy duty blender or freezer bag and rolling pin,) crush all gingersnaps until they are fine crumbs.
+- Using a food processor, heavy duty blender, or freezer bag and rolling pin, crush all gingersnaps until they are fine crumbs.
 In bowl, drizzle melted butter into the cookie crumbs, and mix until it begins to stick together.
+Should resemble very damp sand.

 - Grease the bottom of 10-inch springform pan.
 Press crust mixture into the bottom of pan and bake for 9 minutes.
 Let cool on rack.
 Grease the sides of pan.
 Place large pan of very hot water on lowest rack in oven, and drop oven temp to 225F.